-Map of the journey of a meteorite across the sky of 3 US states on July 16.
+Map showing the path of a meteorite across the sky of 3 US states on July 16

-The National Aeronautics and Space Administration (NASA) said it was possible that a meteorite had just exploded above Manhattan, New York City at that time.
+The US National Aeronautics and Space Administration (NASA) said it was possible that a meteorite had just exploded above Manhattan, New York City, at that time.

 However, the meteor explosion in the sky could not explain the shaking on the ground, nor the loud bang.
-NASA also recorded reports of about 20 fireballs in the sky, according to Fox News.
+NASA also recorded reports of the appearance of about 20 fireballs in the sky, according to Fox News.

-Based on data from the American Meteorite Society, Bill Cooke, head of NASA's Meteorite Environment Office, estimated that the first fireball appeared around 10 a.m. near the New Jersey-New York border.
+Based on data from the American Meteorite Society, Bill Cooke, head of NASA's Meteorite Environment Office, estimates the first fireball appeared around 10 a.m. near the New Jersey-New York border.

-"We now have a (corrected trajectory) of an asteroid originating above New York City and moving west into New Jersey.
-Speeds are over 61,000 km/h," NASA's Meteorite Tracker wrote on Facebook.
+"We now have a (corrected trajectory) of an asteroid that originated above New York City and traveled west into New Jersey.
+It was traveling at over 61,000 km/h," NASA's Meteorite Tracker wrote on Facebook.

-"There was information that the military was in the vicinity at the time of the fireball, which would explain the shaking and loud bangs reported online," Cooke said.
+"There were reports of troops in the vicinity at the time of the fireball, which would explain the shaking and loud bangs reported online," Cooke said.

 Source: https://thanhnien.vn/chuyen-gi-vua-xay-ra-khien-mot-phan-new-jersey-va-new-york-rung-chuyen-185240718113622552.htm